ctechfilmuniversity/workshop_matsha/docs/code/shader_sphere_all/shader_sphere_all_steps.md

 uniform vec3 uAmbientColor[LIGHTS_NUMBER_MAX];

 // ATTRIBUTES
-// Per-vertex parameters (typically : positions, normals, colors, UVs, ...)
+// Per-vertex parameters (typically: positions, normals, colors, UVs, ...)
 // Defined by the render engine
 // Can only be used in vertex shaders
 // Read-only